Ayushxx20/k/README.md

 <br>
 this is my first git repository

-im author of this git repository
+im author of this (ayush git repository)